What's Included

 Every API endpoint MUST use /api/v1/ prefix.
 No exceptions.

-Database Access — Wrapper Only
+Database Access — StrictDB Only

-- NEVER create direct database connections outside
+- NEVER create direct database connections — always use StrictDB

-DB_SANITIZE_INPUTS=false) - One connection pool.
+- One connection pool.
 One place to change.
 One place to mock.

 Testing — Explicit Success Criteria